Keyboard shortcuts

 • Compute in- and out-degrees of nodes.

-The default values for speed_limit and nb_lanes can be specified as
+The default values for speed_limit and lanes can be specified as

 PublicTransitPreferencesStep